 The limitations of dual-core architectures

 Dual-core connectivity improves recovery.
-It does not guarantee continuity.
+It does not guarantee a seamless connection.

 When failover occurs, several things typically happen: